The Americans: Reconstruction to the 21st Century, California Edition

 c.
 The president and his party proved uninterested in supporting even modest acceptance of African American rights.

 d.
-The president and his party had hoped to build up a "new Democratic" organization in
+The president and his party had hoped to build up a "new Democratic" organization in the South.

 e.
 Many white Southern leaders sympathized with Republican economic policies in the South but could not publicly support them.